What We Offer

 JOUBERT SYNDROME: Brain abnormality produces poor muscle tone, rapid breathing, abnormal eye movements, developmental delay, and poor gait.

-Many of these disorders are very rare and many are just as common in other ethnic groups.
-As many of these tests are expensive and rare, the decision to screen for them has to be individualized.
+Many of these disorders are very rare and some are just as common in other ethnic groups.
+As many of these tests are expensive and rare, the decision to screen for them individually is today not cost-effective.
 The carrier frequencies and detection rates of these conditions are listed in the following tables.

 Fragile X Syndrome

-Fragile X is a leading cause of male mental retardation occurring in about 1/4000 overall but some populations are higher.
-It is an X- linked dominant disorder which means that the full manifestations of the syndrome are seen in males who inherit the gene from their mothers.
-Its inheritance is also "imprinted" meaning that it matters from which parent the gene came - in this case the mother.
+Fragile X is the most common cause of inherited mental retardation/intellectual disability, occurring in about 1/4,000 overall, but some populations are higher.
+It is an X- linked dominant disorder, which means that the full manifestations of the syndrome are seen in males who inherit the gene from their mothers.
+Its inheritance is also "imprinted," meaning that it matters from which parent the gene came—in this case, the mother.
 The disease is related to the number of "repeats" of a tri-nucleotide of DNA base pairs - in this case the DNA nucleotides "CGG" at the end of the FMR1 gene on the X chromosome.
-Classically 200 such repeats are needed for the disease, and most normal women have about 30 repeats on each of their X chromosomes.
+Classically 200 such repeats are needed for the disease to occur, and most normal women have fewer than 44 repeats on each of their X chromosomes.
 As the number of repeats goes up, infertility increases as does the likelihood of expansion of the number of repeats up to problem levels.
 Women who carry the gene may have some minor manifestations, but these are commonly unnoticed.
 In recent years, however, there has been an emerging appreciation of partial effects of Fragile X even with less than the usually required number of repeats needed for the full diagnosis.

-Spinal Muscular Atrophy (SMA), which in older literature was known as Werdnig-Hoffman Disease, is a rare cause of a lethal disorder with an incidence of about 1 in 4000.
+Spinal muscular atrophy (SMA), which in older literature was known as Werdnig-Hoffman disease, is a rare cause of a lethal disorder with an incidence of about 1 in 4000.
+It is a degenerative nervous disorder with progressive downhill course.
+Death is common by age 2.
 It is autosomal recessive meaning that both parents need to be carriers, and the age of the parents is irrelevant.
-Carrier testing for SMA has recently become available but is not yet universally accepted as routine.
+Carrier testing for SMA become common in big metropolitan areas such as New York about a decade ago, and it is part of the routine pan-ethnic panels.
+There have been recent attempts at treatment of SMA.
+These are potentially exciting, but a tremendous amount of work and experience are needed before they can be considered standard.

 Subnavigation